What Does a Minimalist Home Look Like In Real Life?

 So, I thought I would take a peek inside the homes of some real life Minimalists and see what it looks and feels like.

 And I mean real life Minimalists.
 Normal people like you and me who just decided to change their lives.
-Not someone from a magazine who hired Marie Kondo to come over and set all of her junk free.
+Not someone from a magazine who hired Marie Kondo or The Home Edit to come over and empty their closet and make everything pretty.

 Minimalism is a tool that can assist you in finding freedom.
 Freedom from fear.
 Freedom from worry.
 Freedom from overwhelm.
 Freedom from guilt.
 Freedom from depression.
 Freedom from the trappings of the consumer culture we’ve built our lives around.
 Real freedom.